-Bloggers, designers, or small businesses need time to build their business and establish their name.
+Bloggers, designers, and small businesses need time to build their businesses and establish their names.
 The Paddington Market is a stage for startups to gain exposure until one day they become “somebody”!

 Paddington Market is somehow the cradle of local designers before they could open a boutique store on Oxford Street, local designers like Collette Dinnigan, Lisa Ho, Von Troska…. started up in the market, so you would never know if you have discovered a future star in the fashion world.

 The Paddington Markets open on Saturdays with about 200 stalls set up with fashion, accessories, artworks, paintings, and home products that were produced with each designer’s heart and soul.
 Customers usually would get to “meet the designer” as they tried to explain the design concept behind their products.

 The area has a number of landmarks worth a visit while you are in the area.
 For example, Paddington Town Hall is a symbol constructed in 1890 when Paddington was a separate municipality, the clock tower is 32 meters high and is on the ridge of Oxford Street.